bexcite/ptudes-lab/README.rst

 This is a playground of various experiments with SLAM, mapping and visualization of lidar point clouds.

+It's heavily using and relying on Ouster sensor lidar data using Ouster SDK, datasets that contain Ouster lidar data and lidar odometry poses from `KISS-ICP`_ package.

 Table of contents:

 .. contents::